a3informatics/Glandon/documents/design/database.md

 1. A migration should be written for the schema and one for the data
 1. Migrations should be named after the version to which they associated.
 The migration required when Release M.N.P is installed should be named vM_N_P_[schema|data]

-## Schema Files

-The following should be used for triple store schema files

-1. Schema should be based on http://www.a3informatics.com/mdr/schema/<name>
-1. Each schema section should contain version/release info using a **owl:versionInfo** triple containing the system version in which the schema section was updated.
-This should take the form **<subject> owl:versionInfo "v1.2.3"^^string**
-1. Only schema sections should use the RDF type **owl:Ontology**, no data should do so

-When migrating a schema

-1. New triples should be contained within a file suffixed with the data in the form <existing_filename>\_YYYYMMDD.ttl
-1. Develop a migration as above to modify or delete existing triples
-1. Update the **owl:versionInfo** triple